whoisbma/Code-2-SP17/week5-regex_browser_extensions/README.md

 ### Homework Overview

 The midterm is due two weeks from now, on March 13.

-There is no submission due in canvas for next week, but do the following and I will review your progress in class.
+There is no submission due in canvas for next week, but we will review your progress in class.

 ***The midterm assignment is to create a Chrome extension that accomplishes the following:***